vazco/meteor-universe-e2e/README.md

 Complete end-to-end/acceptance testing solution for Meteor based on Mocha & Puppeteer

-*This package is currently in public beta, but we use it in [Vazco.eu](http://vazco.eu) projects with success so far.*
+*This package is currently in public beta, but we use it in production at [Vazco.eu](http://vazco.eu) with success so far.*

 <!-- toc -->